DalbergDataInsights/spph-email-report/README.md

 ```
 while adding the picture, replicate the syntax: `<div>%image.*indicator's name*.*figure number*%<div/>`, where indicator's name is defined similarly to the one in config.json
 The figures numbers can be found in data/viz in relevant folders.
-If there is a mistake in the parameters the code comes up with an error message and stops excecution.
+If there is a mistake in the parameters the code comes up with an error message and stops execution.
 #### ADDING CAPTIONS

 In the template captions are defined in a following form: